Variations of golf: Acey deucey

 Aces and deuces, or acey deucey, is a bet in which there is a winner, two modest losers, and one big loser on each hole.
 A game for groups of four, the low scorer ("ace") on each hole wins a certain amount from each of the other three players; while the high scorer ("deuce") on each hole owes each of the other three.
 The ace is usually worth twice the deuce, and there is nothing for ties.

 Round robin

 Round robin, also known as Hollywood or sixes, is a game for groups of four.
 Players compete against each other in pairs, rotating partners every six holes.

 Criers and whiners

 Criers and whiners is known by many different names including No Alibis, Replay, Play it Again, and Mulligans.
 As the latter would suggest, it's a game of mulligans with handicaps being translated into the number of do-overs golfers are allowed during the round.

+Devil-Ball

+Devil Ball is a betting game played by a golf foursome.
+Golf holes are ranked 1 through 18 based on the difficulty of the hole.
+In Devil Ball, each hole is worth the handicap value of the hole.
+For example, the number 1 handicap hole is worth 1 point and the 18th handicap hole is worth 18 points.
+There are 171 points available.
+Games can be played individually or as a 2 man best ball.
+The game is usually played in the 2 man best ball format.
+The low score wins the hole and captures the points.
+If the scores for the hole result in a tie, the value of the tied hole is carried over to the next hole and continues to carry over until a hole is won.
+Each point is worth one dollar.